interlock-network/interlock-docs/faq.md

 they are good at (i.e. precise and nuanced disambiguation) via crowdsourcing.

+## What parts of your stack are open-source?
+Obviously the underlying blockchains &mdash; solana and ethereum &mdash;
+are both open-source.
+Also, all of our smart-contracts are open-source &mdash; because that is just how blockchain works.
+Our uBlock-based browser-extension is also open source.
+The backend parts of our stack (i.e. the data-processing pipeline and our database) are closed source &mdash; as are our web-frontends (i.e. the dashboard for stakers).
+We *may* open-source the backend components, once they become more mature, or if the community expresses interest in it.

 ## How did you implement this trust-network?
 Please see our technical-whitepaper and Github for implementation details.